|Nutrition Facts (per serving)|

 Article Updated by Judy Ung.

-- In a small bowl, mix hot water and matcha tea powder together and set aside.
+In a small bowl, whisk hot water and matcha tea powder together and set aside.

-- After separating the yolks from the eggs, in a medium size saucepan, lightly whisk the egg yolks.
+Place the egg yolks in a medium-size saucepan, lightly whisk the egg yolks.
 Note: Do not heat the pan yet.